microsoft/Kusto-Query-Language/doc/scalar-data-types/dynamic.md

 * [make_set_if()](../makesetif-aggfunction.md) returns an array holding all unique values (with a predicate).

 ## Operators and functions over dynamic types

+For a complete list of scalar dynamic/array functions, see [dynamic/array functions](../scalarfunctions.md#dynamicarray-functions).

 |Operator or function|Usage with dynamic data types|
 |---|---|